 A switch which allows the driver to temporarily disengage VDC control is added.
-In some occasions, better results are obtained by cancelling the VDC to allow the drive wheels to slip for a certain amount:
+In some occasions, better results are obtained by canceling the VDC to allow the drive wheels to slip for a certain amount:

 - When starting the vehicle on icy or unpaved, steep uphill roads. - When escaping from mud or snow when the wheels are caught in them. - When the VDC OFF switch is pressed while the engine is running, the VDC OFF indicator light in the combination meter illuminates, and VDC control is temporarily disengaged.
-When the VDC OFF switch is pressed again, the VDC OFF indicator light turns off and the system - returns to "engaged" status. ("Temporarily disengaged" status and "engaged" status are altered each time the switch is pressed.)

-The VDC control "temporarily disengaged" status automatically returns to "engaged" status - when the vehicle speed exceeds 60 km/h (38 MPH).
-(VDC control cannot be temporarily disengaged at vehicle speeds higher than 60 km/h (38 MPH).
+When the VDC OFF switch is pressed again, the VDC OFF indicator light turns off and the system returns to "engaged" status.
+Temporarily disengaged status and engaged status are altered each time the switch is pressed.)

-If the VDC OFF switch is pressed and held for more than 10 seconds, the VDC OFF indicator light in the combination meter turns off.
-The system will not allow further operation of the switch - If the VDC OFF switch is pressed and held for more than 10 seconds, the VDC OFF indicator light in the combination meter turns off.
-The system will not allow further opereation of the switch until the engine is started for the next time.
+- The VDC control "temporarily disengaged" status automatically returns to "engaged" status when the vehicle speed exceeds 60 km/h (38 MPH).
+(VDC control cannot be temporarily disengaged at vehicle speeds higher than 60 km/h (38 MPH). - If the VDC OFF switch is pressed and held for more than 10 seconds, the VDC OFF indicator light in the combination meter turns off.
+The system will not allow further operation of the switch until the engine is started for the next time.